 I have just left AWS re-invent and I wanted to give my brief thoughts on the future of cloud computing.
 I believe in the next few years the shift we have been witnessing will be completed.
 That is to say that the thousands of enterprises and small businesses alike will finish their migrations to public clouds, simply because the benefits are far too great.
 Less people, less hardware, less glue code, more functionality, more value etc. AWS will be the dominant public cloud for the next couple of years minimum due to their first to market advantage and If you look at the announcements at re-invent 2016, you see a series of products that solve common problems.
 In fact a lot of the “innovations” AWS announced today, replace many SaaS solutions who ironically (or maybe not so much) are hosted on AWS.
 None of this concerns me, this is great disruption.
 AWS is teaching these businesses to move even further up and away from creating tooling for DevOps as products (they will take care of that) and focus on products that provide value differently, like sifting through massive amounts of data, increasing the quality and providing intelligence from that data.
 This is all great, and it’s definitely where things are headed, kudos to Amazon for guiding folks.

-The elephant in the room is that every company in the world is converging on a fewer number/types of physical devices, paths, datacenters etc. This means the global failure domains that should be distributed in nature are actually becoming more centralized and the risk to a common security exploit(s) is higher.
+The elephant in the room is that every company in the world is converging on a fewer number/types of physical devices, paths, datacenters etc. This means the global failure domains that should be distributed in nature are actually becoming more centralized therefore the risk of massive security or availability (outage) events is higher.

 Early in my career almost 20 years ago, I was working at an ISP, and one of the core services for the Internet (DNS) was directly attacked.
 There was of course a widespread failure and what we soon realized was the Internet had more of a shared fate than most believed.

-Fast forward to present, and it just happened again with Dyn who hosted DNS for some very critical companies.
+Fast forward to present day, and it just happened again with Dyn who hosted DNS for some very critical companies.
 This problem hasn’t been solved, it is getting worse.

 This is the same problem we are going to have with AWS, Google Cloud and Azure.